 Alice Lake / Sea to Sky Highway – 164km +2524m

 So many great local Vancouver cycling routes!
-This is a good one for endurance cyclists or triathletes who are training for a GranFondo or an Ironman event.
-It covers approximately the first 2/3's of the Whistler GranFondo but with the return trip is actually over 40km longer.
+This is a good one for endurance cyclists or triathletes who are training for a hilly GranFondo or Ironman event.
+It covers approximately the first 2/3’s of the Whistler GranFondo but with the return trip is actually over 40km longer.

 0 Avenue / White Rock to Cultas Lake – 168km +964m

-If you're looking for a great place to ride with very few interuptions along the way then this is a great alternative to the regular mainstay Vancouver cycling routes.
-If you live in Vancouver it will require a little bit of extra travel time to get there but it's well worth the trip if you have a long ride planned in your training schedule.
+If you’re looking for a great place to ride with very few interruptions along the way then this is a great alternative to the regular mainstay Vancouver cycling routes.
+If you live in Vancouver it will require a little bit of extra travel time to get there but it’s well worth the trip if you have a long ride planned in your training schedule.
 Shown here is the long version of the route all the way to Cultas Lake although you can make this ride as short or as long as you wish by simply turning back at any point.
 There are gas stations along the route where you can refill bottles and buy food including one on Huntingdon Road at kilometer 38 as well as another on Yarrow Central Road at kilometer 66.